 The siblings were very happy to see each other and complete the reunion.
 Since they were both found in the same area, it’s very possible that they’d been a great comfort to each other while missing.

-For FieldHaven Feline Center workers, it’s is a touching reminder of why they do what they do.
+For FieldHaven Feline Center workers, it’s is a touching reminder of why they do what they do every month of the year.

 “Each reunion energizes us even more to find more babies and deliver them to their families arms.”